ChrisRomp/vscodetunnel/README.md

 This was created to enable quick access to demo (_non-production!_) environments where you may not be able to access the environment from the public internet (e.g., behind an Azure virtual network).

 > [!CAUTION]
 > Do not install this in a production environment.
-The security of this configuraiton has not been validated.
+The security of this configuration has not been validated.

 ## Configuration